-Natalie Roberts leads the Community Events Department by planning, developing and implementing annual countywide cleanup events Creek to Bay and Coastal Cleanup Day, monthly community cleanup events, and volunteer programs including Adopt-A-Beach and Storm Drain Stenciling.
-She works with more than 30,000 volunteers annually.
-Ms. Roberts also works with the development team on efforts to fund community events.
-She recruits local participation, by promoting stewardship and community pride among students, businesses and community groups.
-Ms. Roberts serves on the Keep America Beautiful National Cigarette Litter Prevention Program Advisory Committee as well as their National Great American Cleanup Advisory Committee, where she lends her expertise about pollution prevention infrastructure and volunteerism to a network of non-profits across the country.
+Natalie Roberts-DeCarli oversees all ILACSD program implementation, giving input and strategy for program and organizational goals, partnerships, and fundraising.
+Ms. Roberts-DeCarli works with the development team on efforts to fund ILACSD events and programs, working with businesses, community groups, schools, and government agencies.
+Ms. Roberts-DeCarli serves on the Keep America Beautiful National Cigarette Litter Prevention Program Advisory Committee as well as their National Great American Cleanup Advisory Committee, where she lends her expertise about pollution prevention infrastructure and volunteerism to a network of non-profits across the country.
 Natalie received her degree from UC Irvine, majoring in Environmental Health Science and Policy with a minor in Education.
-Her experience at similar organizations, including the California Coastal Commission and current work at ILACSD has shaped Natalie into the ideal Director of Community Events at ILACSD.
+Her longstanding tenure on the ILACSD team, professionalism, and her dedication to cooperation, teamwork, and partnerships made her a perfect fit for her new role as Senior Director of Operations.

 Ann Hirsch leads ILACSD's finance department.
 She prepares financial and managerial accounting reports for ILACSD, including accounts payable and receivable, serves as our human resource representative and completes important administrative and bookkeeping-related services.
 Ann has been at ILACSD for more than 10 years.
 Her extensive background includes nearly 20 years of bookkeeping and administrative experience.